TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 EER model contains everything the same from ER model

 -   **Subclass/subtype**- A subgroup entity that is derived from the parent entity, for example the parent entity (**superclass/supertype**) called Employee and the child centity (**subclass/subtype**) called Engineer, Admin, Clerk, Developer, SalariedEMployee, HourlyEmployee etc. the relationship between the **superclass** and the **subclass** is called the **class/subclass relationshiup**.
 The child subclass may have a certain record of the parent superclass to be able to recognise its relationship.
+- Instance of the superclass can be members of multiple subclasses and not all instances of the superclass need to be an instance of a subclass
 -   IMPORTANT- an entity cannot exist in the database as only a subclass, it also needs to become a member of the parent entity (superclass)
 -   The superclass entity can then be optionally added in to a subclass if they meet the descriptiong
 -   An entity can be a member of multiple subclasses